dev2820/broadcast/README.md

 const broadcastingStation = new BroadcastingStation("count", copyStore);
 ```

-now, read the `channelAddress` value of broadcastingStation. this value is used to create a Radio for communication.
+Now, read the `channelAddress` value of `broadcastingStation`. this value is used to create a Radio for communication.
 communicate to the area you want to communicate with Broadcasting Station (such as 'popup') through runtime.postMessage, etc.

 ```ts